-There is an argument that is increasingly being made, that is fat cannot store fat.
-While we agree carbs are the biggest issue when it comes to reaching your fat loss goals, fat DOES store fat.
+There is an argument that is increasingly being made, that fat cannot store fat.
+While we agree carbs may be the biggest issue for some, not all, when it comes to reaching your fat loss goals, fat DOES store fat.
 When you think about fat loss many say it is all about hormones, and others claim it is all about calories.
-Both are true.
-Fat is rich in calories, AND it impacts hormones that signal fat storage, but things really go wrong when fat and carbs find themselves mixed together.
+That is a silly argument because both hormones and calories matter.
+When it comes to fat, it is both rich in calories, AND it impacts hormones that signal fat storage.

 Review of insulin